 Eric joined Watsi on December 3rd, 2014.
 Five years ago, Eric became the 808th member to automatically support a new Watsi patient every month.
-Since then, 4,747 more people have become monthly donors!
-Eric's most recent donation traveled 8,500 miles to support Jane, self-employed woman from Kenya, to fund surgery on her injured leg.
+Since then, 4,819 more people have become monthly donors!
+Eric's most recent donation traveled 8,800 miles to support Chamrong, a motorcycle mechanic from Cambodia, to fund ear surgery.

 Jane, a self-employed woman, was unfortunate to fall in a latrine in July 2018, severely breaking her leg.
 Upon the accident, she was rushed to Nakuru Hospital, where she was admitted and had surgery in which a metal plate was inserted.
 She went for clinics in the same hospital after being discharged, but the leg was not improving at all.
 Her uncle came to her rescue in June 2019 and brought her to Kijabe Hospital.
 Jane was admitted, had the metals on her leg replaced with lighter ones, and was discharged.
 She has been coming for clinics to monitor her leg.
 An x-ray was done and it was decided that another surgery was needed.
 Due to lack of funds, Jane went home helpless.
 Being a divorced woman and self-employed (selling second-hand clothes), Jane is the breadwinner of her family of five children.
 With her mobility being hindered by her broken leg, she cannot do as much as she would have if she’d be on both feet.
 This surgery will definitely improve Jane’s and her children’s quality of life.